KD-lab-Open-Source/Perimeter/INSTALL.eng.md

 # Linux

-Experimental support, it uses dxvk-native for D3D9 API and some libraries to supply Windows platform stuff.
+Experimental support, it uses dxvk for D3D9 API and some libraries to supply Windows platform stuff.

 ### Requirements